-We hereby consent to the use of our report dated May 9, 2006, relating to the consolidated financial statements of Xenomics, Inc., which is contained in this Post Effective Amendment No. 1 to the Registration Statement on Form SB-2.
+We hereby consent to the use in this Registration Statement on Form SB-2 of our report dated April 8, 2005, relating to the consolidated financial statements of Xenomics, Inc., which is contained in this Registration Statement.

 We also consent to the reference to our firm under the caption "Experts" in this Registration Statement.